DALPy-Developers/Github-Scraping/README.md

 ## Changelog

+### 8.16.2024
+* Updated the note that is left in issues raised on found repositories to specifically say not to email the address associated with the issue.
+At Tufts in CS 15, we use a fake email address (that we don't actually check - just used for the token) so a student will likely never receive a reply (unless someone happens to check the inbox like me).

 ### 5.3.2024
 * Handle the possibility of a user entering an empty query as well as adjusting how a record nickname is logged to be more clear.